top of page

 We love IUDs at Clinic 66 - Safe, Effective, Reliable Contraception

-They come in hormonal or non-hormonal (copper) designs.
+IUDs come in hormonal (Mirena® & Kyleena®) or non-hormonal (Copper) types.

-Hormonal IUDs can also control troublesome menstruation, as well as provide excellent birth control, by reducing blood loss substantially or contributing to a hormonal treatment regime for menopausal women.
+The Levonorgestrel 52mg hormonal IUD (Mirena®) can also be used to treat troublesome menstruation, as well as provide excellent birth control, by reducing blood loss substantially or contributing to a hormonal treatment regime for peri/menopausal women.

 Great News!!